 - Katholische Bischöfliche Studienförderung, Baumschulallee 5, 53115 Bonn, phone +49 228 983840; www.cusanuswerk.de.

 Evangelisches Studienwerk e.V.

 - Scholarships for gifted and talented Protestant students and doctoral candidates from Germany and the EU.
-Students may apply directly up to the fifth subject semester by 1 March/ 1 September; doctoral candidates by 5 January/15 June.
+Students may apply directly up to the fifth semester by 1 March/1 September; doctoral candidates may apply directly by 5 January/15 June.
 Application documents (including two references from teachers or university lecturers regarding academic achievement and character) are checked in a regional selection process and interviews are carried out to determine which candidates are invited to the main selection stage.
 The final decision is made by the selection committee after an interview carried out at Haus Villigst.
 Phone: +49 2304 755213 (student scholarships) or +49 2304 755215 (doctoral candidate scholarships);

 - Haus Villigst, Iserlohner Str.
 25, 58239 Schwerte, www.evstudienwerk.de.

 - Scholarships for gifted and talented Jewish students and doctoral candidates from Germany and the EU.
 Scholarships are awarded on the basis of candidates’ commitment and potential for personal development; both financial and personal support are provided.